 Also there is one more important thing.
-If your connection is from domain computer to remote computer in a workgroup or another domain, it is impossible to use saved credential to access RDP server.
-Remote Desktop client refuses usage of saved credentials, each time forcing you to re-enter your password.
-Your system administrator does not allow the use of saved credentials.
+If you trying to establish an RDP connection from a domain computer to a remote computer in a workgroup or another domain, it is impossible to use saved credential to access RDP server.
+Remote Desktop client refuses usage of saved credentials, each time forcing you to re-enter your password with the following error message: Your system administrator does not allow the use of saved credentials.

 Your Credentials did not work

 Your system administrator does not allow the use of saved credentials to log on to the remote computer server_name because its identity is not fully verified.
 Please enter new credentials.

 Your System Administrator Does Not Allow the Use of Saved Credentials — What Does This Mean?

 The fact is that using of saved login credentials when connecting to a remote computer is forbidden by default Windows security settings, because there is no trust relationship between your computer and the server in a remote domain (or workgroup).
 However, this settings can be changed.